 Third, when Eve takes of the fruit and gives it to her husband, the text says that he was “with her.”
 But why did Moses include this bit of information?
 To say that the woman gave the fruit to her husband implies that he was with her, for how else would she give him the fruit?
 In other words, the word translated by the phrase “with her” is simply redundant unless Moses means to indicate that the man was with her during the entire episode, not just at the giving of the fruit.

 Fourth, immediately after Adam eats of the fruit, the man and the woman’s eyes were opened.
 The first thing they notice is their nakedness.
 The last place nakedness was mentioned was in Gen 2:25 where the text says that the couple were both “naked and unashamed.”
 By situating the account of the serpent’s deception between these to references to nakedness, it seems that Moses is indicating that what was true in the first reference to nakedness was true until the second mention of nakedness; namely, that the man and woman were together.

-None of these four pieces of evidence taken individually prove that Adam was with Eve during the entire temptation from Satan’s initial approach to Eve’s eating of the fruit.
+None of these five pieces of evidence taken individually prove that Adam was with Eve during the entire temptation from Satan’s initial approach to Eve’s eating of the fruit.
 But together they build a cumulative case that strongly suggests that Adam was with his wife the whole time.